-Those principal, accessory, and conditional uses and structures defined in Section 8-2.304 of this Title, excluding "covered habitat mitigation projects" as defined in Section 8-2.307 of this Title but including the restoration or conversion to habitat, so long as the restoration or conversion is incidental to or ancillary to the agricultural uses on the parcel, and excluding medium-sized, large, and very large solar energy systems, which are subject to Sections 8-2.1104 and 8-2.1105 of this Title.
+Those principal, accessory, and conditional uses and structures defined in Section 8-2.304 of this title, excluding "covered habitat mitigation projects" as defined in Section 8-2.307 of this title but including other projects involving restoration or conversion to habitat, so long as the restoration or conversion is incidental to or ancillary to the agricultural uses on the parcel, and excluding.
+Medium-sized, large, and very large solar energy systems, which are subject to Section 8-2.1104 and 8-2.1105 of this Title, are also excluded from this definition unless the approving authority reasonably determines a medium-sized solar energy project generates energy solely to offset agricultural equipment demands (e.g., irrigation pumps) on the project site and on any contiguous lands of the applicant or, alternatively, that the project will be implemented in a manner that does not substantially diminish the agricultural productive capacity of the project site.
+Permits issued for surface mining, which are subject to Section 10-5.525 of Title 10, are also excluded from this definition.